Also known as: hand balance, inverted balance, freestanding balance, wall hand balance, inversion hold

 Frequently Asked Questions

-What are the benefits of doing handstands?
+What are the benefits of handstands?

-What are common mistakes when learning handstands?
+What common mistakes should I avoid when doing handstands?